UlrikHjort/X86-Boot-Sector-Flame-Effect-Animation/README.md

 # X86 Boot Sector Flame Effect

-A 512-byte x86 real-mode boot sector that simulates an animated fire/flame in VGA mode 13h (320×200, 256 colours), using the classic "spreading fire" algorithm made famous by the Doom engine.
+A 512-byte x86 real-mode boot sector program that simulates an animated fire/flame in VGA mode 13h (320×200, 256 colours), using the classic "spreading fire" algorithm made famous by the Doom engine.